aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 and synchronizing users.
 However, there are some main takeaways you must be aware of:

 - **Passwords cannot be retrieved from users who are being imported from your LDAP server.**
-  This would be a major security risk if this were possible.
-If a password is already set for the user being imported, it will be left untouched.
+  <br/>This would be a major security risk if this were possible.
+If a password is already
+  set for the user being imported, it will be left untouched.
 This is to retain a possible synchronized password that was set upon login.
 - **Passwords will always be set to a hashed 16 character string if not already present.**
-  If the user being imported does not have a password, their password will be set to a hashed 16 character random string using `Str::random`.
+  <br/>If the user being imported does not have a password, their password will be set to a
+  hashed 16 character random string using `Str::random`.
 - **Passwords will not be set** if you have defined `false` for `password_column`.